Try this game and lesson plan to reinforce learners’ understanding of bonding

 - The process is repeated with the other team asking the questions.

-- When completed, the two teams each go and join up with a different team.
+- When completed, the two teams each go and join up with a different team, they go around the room until one team correctly identifies all nine substances and house ‘bingo’!

-- Which substances students found easy to identify.
+- Which substances did you find easy to identify?

-- Those substances that were more difficult to identify.
+- Which substances did you find more difficult to identify?

-- Which questions helped them most and which were less useful.
+- Which questions helped you the most and which were less useful?

 Commentary

-As students devise and discuss their questions they will be reassessing what they understand about the physical properties associated with different types of bonding.
-During the ‘game’ this is constantly tested by the other member of their pair and by the other teams, as they seek or give answers to the yes/no questions.
+As learners devise and discuss their questions they reassess what they understand about the structure and properties of the substances.
+During the game this is constantly tested by the other member of their pair and by the other teams, as they seek or give answers to the yes/no questions.

 Answers